UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session08.rst

 But what if you are using the same a, b, and c numerous times?

-Or an even bigger deal: what if you need to pass this in to something (like map) that requires a function that takes a single arguemnt?
+Or what if you need to pass this in to something
+(like map) that requires a function that takes a single argument?

 "Callables"
 -----------

-Various places in python expect a "callable" -- somethign that you can call like a function:
+Various places in python expect a "callable" -- something that you can call like a function:

 .. code-block:: python